Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/traceability_agent_configuration.md

 linkTitle: Service Mesh Traceability
 weight: 70
 date: 2021-03-03
-description: Observe transactions in mesh.
 ---
+This topic explains how to observe transactions in mesh.

 ## Before you begin